-My current area of research involves a series of diagnostic test accuracy Cochrane reviews on dental caries.
-This follows up on previous reviews completed on the screening and diagnosis of oral cancer and the Cochrane review of water fluoridation.
-Other reviews I am involved with are behaviour change for periodontal disease and the benefits of orthodontics.
+My current area of research involves a series of diagnostic test accuracy Cochrane reviews on dental caries and oral cancer.
+This follows on from previous reviews completed on the screening and diagnosis of oral cancer and the Cochrane review of water fluoridation.
+Other reviews I am involved with are behaviour change for periodontal disease, screening tests for endometrial cancer, estimating provider requirements in workforce planning models and the benefits of orthodontics.

 I have also completed primary research, most recently a cross-sectional study with matched control investigating the prevalence of fluorosis in adults in areas with fluoridated water.
-During my PhD titled a series of studies included:
+During my PhD I completed a series of studies including:

 - A diagnostic test accuracy study which assessed the efficacy of Dental Hygiene-Therapists screening for caries and periodontal disease,